pola-rs/polars-web/www/posts/20230803/index.md

 ## We are looking for design partners

 We hope to find companies that want to be a part of this.
 By being our development partner, you can give your input and steer our product and we can learn and iterate much faster.
-Is your company using Polars and interesting in being our partner, please contact us at info@polars.tech.
+If your company is using Polars and interested in being our partner, please contact us at info@polars.tech.

 > ### A: Appendix
 >